 Does your pet need to shed a few pounds?
 Looking a little rounded of late?
-If they need to get back to fighting fit, these 10 tips will help them and help you to support them back to a healthy weight.
+If they need to get back to fighting fit, these ten tips will help support them back to a healthy weight.

 1. Make a note of what they eat

-Starting a food diary is the simplest way to start monitoring where they might be might need some help.
-Record everything they eat, from treats and scraps to their usual meals.
+Starting a food diary is the simplest way to start monitoring where changes may be needed.
+Record everything your pet eats, from treats and scraps to their usual meals.
 This first step might be an eye-opener, helping you see where any extra calories are coming from.
-It’s also a great way to recognise unhealthy and unhelpful habits that are keeping the weight on (like extra treats when adoring friends pop over).
+It’s also a great way to spot unhealthy and unhelpful habits that are keeping the weight on (like extra treats when very thoughtful friends pop over).

 2. Pay attention to portions

-Measuring your pet’s food will help you control how much they’re being fed and bring to light if they’re getting more than they really need.
-If you need guidance or advice on how much they need based on breed, age and size, be sure to check food packaging, consult your vet or check in with one of our Animal Health Advisors.
+Measuring your pet’s food will help you control how much they’re being fed and bring to light if they’re eating more than they really need.
+If you need guidance or advice on how much they need based on breed, age and size, be sure to check food packaging, consult your vet or speak to one of our Animal Health Advisors.

 3. Make the switch